jcollard/CSharpCookbook/IfStatements.md

 #### Forgetting Curly Brackets <!-- omit in toc -->

-Forgetting to add curly brackets `{`, `}` around the body of the if statement.
-It turns out you can have a single statement as a body in an if statement.
+It turns out you can have a single statement as the body of an if statement.
 You must explicitly use curly brackets if you would like to have more than one statement.
 It is considered bad practice to use single-statement bodies for if statements.
 For example: